artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 websites.
 Today though, JavaScript is being used everywhere:

 - Apps like Slack, or Spotify for your computer are built in mostly JavaScript
-- iOS apps like Artsy's is mostly JavaScript
+- Some iOS apps, including Artsy's are mostly JavaScript
 - The back-end and front-end of Artsy.net are JavaScript

 These are all considerably more complicated to build and understand, adding types drastically reduces the